irsbugs/cmrt/Who can Log in V2.md

 Thus, the CiviCRM database will be synchronized to contain the above five *Contacts*.

-These five *Contacts* are the only people registered in CiviCRM who can send emails from the CiviCRM application.
+These six *Contacts* are the only people registered in CiviCRM who can send emails from the CiviCRM application.

 For example: Maureen may write an email in CiviCRM to send to all Castlemaine residents who are listed in the CiviCRM database.
 E.g. Contacts in CiviCRM with a *postcode*'s of *3450* and *3451*.
 She may sign off the email as "Maureen - CMRT Secretary".
 The Castlemaine recipients of the e-mail will see that it is from secretary@cmrailtrial.org.au.
 If they decide to reply to Maureen then the reply goes back to: secretary@cmrailtrial.org.au.
-This is then forwarded to Maureen's Webmail account maureen@cmtrailtril.org.au.
+Webmail then forwards this to Maureen's personal Webmail account maureen@cmtrailtril.org.au.

-**Operational Consideration**
+**Operational Considerations**

-In using CiviCRM it may be convenient to have two tabs open on your browser.
+* In using CiviCRM it may be convenient to have two tabs open on your browser.
 One tab is for Webmail the other tab is for CiviCRM.

+* When there is a change of an official, then rather than having a new email account created for the new official and forwarding their emails to their personal email account, the new official may wish to log directly into the officials Webmail. i.e. They do not need to have a personal email account.

 ### External Identifier